neethuv21/laravel_event_project/README.md

 Password:admin

-#### This Project is great for beginner who wants to learn laravel.
+#### This Project is a great choice for beginners who want to learn laravel.
 ## How To Use
 ##### 1. Clone the repository with git clone
 ##### 2. Copy .env.example file to .env and edit database credentials there